 His work internationally recognized, Los Angeles-based filmmaker Aditya Patwardhan has created a wide array of music videos, shorts, pilots and documentaries shot not only in the United States, but in India and Columbia, as well as Eastern Europe and the Baltic States.
 His feature film debut, And the Dream that Mattered, a drama about an Asian actor’s journey from Korea to Hollywood, debuted in 2018.
 His sophomore effort, Transference, a drama regarding the struggles of sexual child abuse, appeared in 2020.

 Patwardhan’s third feature, A Nomad River, becomes available on Amazon, iTunes, Google Play, YouTube Movies, Cable and Satellite On Demand on October 19, 2021, through Freestyle Digital Media.
+You can visit with the film on Facebook, Twitter, and its official website.

 Other films we’ve reviewed through Freestyle Digital Media include The Capture, The Control, Dead Air, Goodbye Honey, Hawk & Rev: Vampire Slayers, The Invisible Mother, and Shedding.
 You can find those films, and more, on their Amazon Prime portal.